 It’s difficult to overstate how important communication is in the era of the distributed workforce.
 Yet when it comes to remote collaboration, too many organizations rely on a brittle collection of point solutions that can frustrate efforts to work together over voice, text, video and shared digital environments.
 The result is predictable: Workers often default to the least painful option of scheduling an audio-only conference call or sending an email rather than initiating a video call or leveraging other business messaging tools.
 In addition, users think of a scheduled meeting as the only interaction where thoughts and ideas can be exchanged.
 Work that occurs after a meeting ends is typically sharing documents via email.

 The solution is to support collaboration as a spectrum, rather than a collection of discrete tools and events.
-This is something Cisco Systems does well with its Spark collaboration platform, and the impact it can have on productivity is profound.
-One of Cisco Spark’s greatest strengths is how it supports the “perpetual meeting” in that it provides effective collaboration both before and after a scheduled meeting.
+This is something Cisco Systems does well with its Webex Teams collaboration platform, and the impact it can have on productivity is profound.
+One of the greatest strengths of Webex Teams is how it supports the “perpetual meeting” in that it provides effective collaboration both before and after a scheduled meeting.

 Features That Empower Collaboration

-Spark features a cloud-based phone system that offers all the capabilities of a traditional on-premises private branch exchange, while mobile users enjoy a seamless call experience via the Spark mobile app.
+Webex Teams features a cloud-based phone system that offers all the capabilities of a traditional on-premises private branch exchange, while mobile users enjoy a seamless call experience via the Webex Teams mobile app.
 Integration with Active Directory via application programming interfaces (APIs) and support for Cisco IP Phone handsets make placing calls as easy as clicking a button on a screen.

-Spark makes it easy to create, join and engage in multiparty meetings, whether from a smartphone, a home or office PC, dedicated video conferencing setup in a meeting room, or from a Cisco Spark Board, an interactive, digital whiteboard that enables rich interaction and data capture.
-Spark meetings can be linked from any Spark message space, making it easy for participants to join with a simple click.
-As many as 25 users can engage in a basic meeting within the Spark client software, while advanced meetings in the discrete WebEx client can host up to 200 participants.
+Webex Teams makes it easy to create, join and engage in multiparty meetings, whether from a smartphone, a home or office PC, dedicated video conferencing setup in a meeting room, or from a Cisco Webex Board, an interactive, digital whiteboard that enables rich interaction and data capture.
+Webex Teams meetings can be linked from any Webex Teams message space, making it easy for participants to join with a simple click.
+As many as 25 users can engage in a basic meeting within the Webex Teams client software, while advanced meetings in the discrete WebEx client can host up to 1,000 participants.

-Spark streamlines the sharing of documents, files and other assets with team members by making them available within the team space established for message traffic or video meetings.
-Face-to-face meetings also benefit from the Cisco Spark Board.
+Webex Teams streamlines the sharing of documents, files and other assets with team members by making them available within the team space established for message traffic or video meetings.
+Integration with Microsoft OneDrive and SharePoint allows organizations to leverage their existing Office 365 subscriptions.
+Face-to-face meetings also benefit from the Cisco Webex Board.

 Bringing It All Together